asneve-uwg/WikiDevOps/README.md

 # DevOpsJavafx
 DevOpsJavafx
-wiki article test test test
+wiki article sign in and create an account

+##  Using local host deployment
+click on the setup.sh file in the WikiDevOps directory

-deployment process for your Node.js website using Azure WebApp:
+# Deployment process for your Node.js website using Azure WebApp:

----

-##  Deployment Instructions

-This section outlines the steps taken to deploy the Node.js application to Microsoft Azure using the Azure WebApp service.

 ### 1. Prepare Node.js App for Deployment